hvmerode/junit-pipeline/README.md

 - name: myVar
   value: myNewValue
 </pre>
-This method does not replace variables defined in a Library.
+This method does not replace variables defined in a Library (variable group).
 </i>
 <br>
 <br>